apioo/fusio-docs/docs/backend/api/routes.md

 ## Action

 The action contains the business logic of your API endpoint.
-It i.e. selects or inserts entries from a database or pushes a new entry to a message queue.
+It selects or inserts entries from a database or pushes a new entry to a message queue.
 Through the dropdown you can simply select an action.

 ## Costs